dubcdr/atlassian-hipchat/README.md

 - make sure button is clickable and visible
 - make sure input text is cleared after clicking parse
 - make sure ng-repeat grows after clicking parse
+- input string with all 3 special inputs, make sure format matches requirements
+- input string with only emoticon, and make sure output only includes key for emoticon

-### integration test
+### postman tests
-- make sure the format of response is correct
+- hit api with one url, make sure response is formatted correctly
+- hit api with multiple urls, make sure multiple responses